The Product Manager as Head Coach

 You get them bought in.

-Instilling drive and critical thinking to get otherwise uninterested co-workers to perform on a high level, is crucial.
+Instilling drive and critical thinking to get sometimes already overworked co-workers to perform on a high level, is crucial.
 Other than perhaps positive customer feedback, there is nothing better than having a great designer or engineer want to work on your stuff because they get it, they get you and they like it.

 While leading you also jump, run, block, tackle, beg, plead, argue and stomp your feet when something or someone puts the livelihood of your product at risk or in jeopardy.
-If the ref calls a foul (say, your CTO just slashed your budget at a critical time), you go understand why and argue workarounds if there are any.
+If the ref calls a foul (say, your CTO just slashed your budget at a critical time), you go understand why, and argue workarounds if necessary.

-The glaring difference is the team set before you.
+The glaring difference is the team.
 There is no draft.
 You work with those already around you.